-It also didn’t help that Cio-Cio-san—Madama Butterfly— was supposed to be a 15-year-old girl and the soprano playing her had shoulders like a wrestler.
+It also didn't help that Cio-Cio-san—Madama Butterfly—was supposed to be a 15-year-old girl while the soprano playing her had shoulders like a wrestler.

 (Another thing that kept me from focusing on the opera's story was introducing the American Marine Pinkerton (who marries Mme.
 Butterfly) with what looked like US military recruiting films.
 Considering the war-mongering attitudes in the current US presidential race, this American felt a little disturbed.
 That was no fault of the opera itself.)